Design phase where I’m getting an empathic understanding of the problem.

 Whenever I’m stuck on a build I try to experiment with an unexpected material.

 Introducing potential users to the project and getting feedback.

 Results generated during testing help me to better define the problem and understand the user.
 I love observing people interacting with my designs and discover the details that only become apparent in the real life use.

-I love testing the rough prototypes with people to get a more clear view of how real users would behave, think, and feel when interacting with the final product.
+I got a chance to test the the rough prototypes during my internship at Starbucks.
+I got a more clear view on how real users would behave, think, and feel when interacting with the product.